 The Family Advocacy Outreach Network (FAON) connects victims and families with mental health service providers and other organizations within their communities.
 FAON seeks the expertise of experienced treatment professionals who are willing to provide therapeutic services pro bono or at a low sliding-scale fee to the families of missing and/or sexually exploited children when insurance cannot cover the family’s needs.
 For professionals seeking more information about the requirements of becoming a participant in this voluntary network, you may learn more here.

 NCMEC is available to help families prepare for their child’s needs when children initially reunite with their families or months later.
 Families in financial need may qualify for transportation at low or no cost to them once their children are recovered.

-A network of volunteers who have personally experienced having a missing or sexually exploited child.
-These volunteers provide peer support to families of missing, recovered, or sexually exploited children.
+NCMEC’s Team HOPE is a network of volunteers who have personally experienced the trauma of having a missing or sexually exploited child.
+With this firsthand knowledge of the multitude of emotions family members face, these volunteers provide peer support to families of missing, recovered, or sexually exploited children.

 Legal Technical Assistance

 NCMEC helps families navigate the legal system and may be able to provide referrals to experienced attorneys.
 NCMEC also provides legal technical assistance to families, attorneys, legislators and others, including case specific legal, educational, technical, and related research and analysis, as well as publications, amicus briefs, and other trial related materials.